 Symptoms may include:

-The doctor will ask about your child's symptoms and medical history.
+You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

 Pictures may be taken of structures inside your child's body.
-This can be done with an
+This can be done with an x-ray .

 Treatment attempts to: